Yes, even your pockets are sexist. These startups are fighting back

 In the end, this is what the move to design pockets back into women’s clothing is all about: Allowing women to go out into the world and participate equally with their male counterparts.

 Pockets also show how clothing design–arbitrary and haphazard as it sometimes is–can shape society in profound ways.
-Both Argent and Pivotte have shown that it’s possible to create beautiful, fashionable clothing full of functional pockets–it just takes a bit more time and effort that going along with the status quo.
+Both Argent and Pivotte have shown that it’s possible to create beautiful, fashionable clothing full of functional pockets–it just takes a bit more time and effort than going along with the status quo.
 The founders of these brands hope that they’re helping to spearhead a bigger pocket revolution.
-“Women’s pockets shouldn’t not be a novelty item,” Frison says.
+“Women’s pockets shouldn’t be a novelty item,” Frison says.

-I’m hoping that by the time my two-year-old hits the workforce, she’ll have her pick of clothes in every style and size with pockets aplenty.
+I’m hoping that by the time my 2-year-old hits the workforce, she’ll have her pick of clothes in every style and size with pockets aplenty.
 But for the time being, her only clothes with pockets are a pair of yellow shorts.
-The novelty of having pockets in these shorts fills her with such joy, she stuffs them with her treasured possessions, like an acorn she found at the park or a medal she got for completing her swimming lessons.
+The novelty of having pockets in her shorts fills her with such joy: She stuffs them with her treasured possessions, like an acorn she found at the park, or a medal she got for completing her swimming lessons.
 But it’s getting cold now, and she still insists on wearing them to daycare.
 It might be time for me to pick up a pair of trousers from the boy’s department.